Triv24/DSML-Notes/Notes/Python/Multithreading_and_multiprocessing_python.md

 # Multithreading & Multiprocessing with Python

-## 'What is a Program?':
+## What is a Program?
 - A program is a sequence of instructions written in a programming language.
 - Stored on disk and not running until executed.
 - Examples: Chrome, MS Word, Excel.

 ---

-## 'What is a Process?':
+## What is a Process?
--A running instance of a program.
+- A running instance of a program.
--Each process has its own separate memory space.
+- Each process has its own separate memory space.
--Identified using PID (Process ID).
+- Identified using PID (Process ID).

 ---

-## 'What is a Thread?':-
+## What is a Thread?
--Smallest unit of execution inside a process.
+- Smallest unit of execution inside a process.
--Multiple threads run within the same process.
+- Multiple threads run within the same process.
--Threads share:
+- Threads share:
-  -Code segment
+  - Code segment
-  -Data segment
+  - Data segment
-  -Heap
+  - Heap
--Each thread has its own Stack + Registers.
+- Each thread has its own Stack + Registers.

 ----

-## 'Execution Control Functions ' :
+## Execution Control Functions
 1.start()
 - start() is used to begin the execution of a thread or process.
 - After calling start(), the thread/process runs independently in the background.